magnetised/electric/docs/api/ddlx.md

 - **`role_definition`** - the definition of a role as described above
 - **`table_name`** - the name of an electrified table that holds the users foreign keys to assign roles to
 - **`user_fk`** - the name of the column holding the foreign key of the users to be assigned the role
 - **`if_statement`** - optionally add a statement that will be evaluated against the row in `table_name`.
 The assignment rule will only assign the role if it evaluates as true.
-This is useful to assign roles dependent on things like booleans or specific string values
+This is useful to assign roles dependent on things like booleans or specific string values.
+The expression can refer to columns in the current row by using the `ROW` or `THIS` prefix, e.g. `ELECTRIC ASSIGN ...
+IF (row.is_active)`.

 #### Examples